pypa/setuptools/docs/references/keywords.rst

    Each package may be followed by an environment marker after a semicolon (e.g. ``foo; os_name == "posix"``).

-..
-Below are setuptools keywords, above are distutils

 .. _keyword/include_package_data:

 ``include_package_data``